TomiJames/llm-experiment/README.md

 It is important to note that responses may vary with each run of these files due to the stochastic nature of LLMs.

 ## License
-This project is licensed under the Apache-2.0 License - see the `LICENSE.md` file for details.
+This project is licensed under the Apache-2.0 License - see the `LICENSE` file for details.

 ## Acknowledgments
 My heartfelt gratitude goes to